Online Tool Center

 Choose the right printer based on the label material:

-● For barcode stickers on hang tags and packages, a direct thermal printer is a quick and cost-effective choice.
+● For barcode stickers on hang tags and packages, a direct thermal label printer is a quick and cost-effective choice.
+However, if you need the barcodes to be more durable and scratch-resistant, consider a thermal transfer printer with suitable ribbon supplies.

 Start generating your barcodes today using our free barcode generator and experience the benefits firsthand.